Aethese/Switchence/README.md

 # Game Requests 🎮
 I do take requests for games.
 All you have to do is create an [issue](https://github.com/Aethese/Switchence/issues/) with the title being "Game Request" and the game name in the description.
 I should be able to add your game in the next game list update soon after I see your request!

+## Wrong/bad image for a game?
+Let me know!
+I'd prefer if you could find one that's at least 512x512 to help me out because searching for good game images can be hard sometimes.
+But if you say it looks bad and I agree I'll change it!

 # Find an error? ❌
 Report it!
 You can do so by creating an [issue](https://github.com/Aethese/Switchence/issues/) so I can figure out how to help you and/or fix the problem for the next release!